jruydemir/recipes/desserts/anise_shortbread.md

 2. Add vanilla & anise.
 Mix well again scraping sides.
 3. Add flour, slowly mixing until consistent.
 4. Pour dough onto flat surface.
 Form into log about the diameter of a half dollar.
 Wrap in plastic wrap.
 Chill for a minimum of 30 minutes.
 5. Preheat oven to 350.
-Line a baking sheet with parchement paper.
-Using a sharp knive cut the logs into disk about the width of a pen.
+Line a baking sheet with parchment paper.
+Using a sharp knife cut the logs into disk about the width of a pen.
 6. Bake for 12 minutes.
 Top of cookies should be dry and slightly domed.
 Edges should just be starting to brown.

 Notes